optionedge/intraday_trading_view_indicator/README.md

 1. Open Nifty or Bank Nifty Futures chart (this indicator only works with Futures chart.
 Wont work on the Spot)
 2. Open Pine Editor (from the bottom tab)
-3. Paste the code from indicator.txt to Pine Editor
+3. Paste the code from indicator_code.txt to Pine Editor
 4. Click on Add to Chart.
 (You can also save this indicator)
 5. Change the time frame to 5 minutes.
 6. Now you can see the Buy/See signal on the chart